Hello! I'm MegBecoming a Mom at 50

 Unfortunately for many women, they have waited to start their families because they have been busy living their lives, building their careers, finding the right man to start a family with or wanting to be more financially stable.
 Waiting may be the only problem.
 You aren’t old, but your eggs may be.
 According to Babycentre, “Your chance of conceiving quickly does depend on your age.
 Women are most fertile between the ages of 20 and 24 (Utting and Bewley 2011).
 It can take much longer to get pregnant when you hit your late 30s or early 40s.
 You may have problems conceiving at all.”

 I don’t tell you this to discourage you, just tell you the facts.
-If you are in your 20’s or 30’s and have been to see a fertility doctor and your eggs are viable, you may want to consider having them retrieved and frozen (stored) for a later time when you will be ready to become a mom.
+If you are in your 20’s or 30’s and have been to see a fertility doctor and your eggs are viable, you may want to consider having them retrieved and frozen (stored) for a later time.
 If this isn’t an option for you but you’d like to learn more about how my husband and I made our dream of parenthood a reality, please keep reading…

 In this blog, I plan to document our IVF with donor eggs journey from start to finish.
 I may also post some of my DIY projects, skin care tips, and gluten-free recipes, or talk about trips we take.
 We love to travel and plan to travel with our kiddo’s in tow often.
 I love & live all of these things daily and plan to share them on the blog with all of you.
 See more about this and me in 10 Interesting things you don’t know about me.